vedavedaveda/MLOps/README.md

 # ml_ops_project

 **Overall goal:** The goal of the project is to perform binary image classification of artwork images in order to determine whether an image is AI-generated or human generated.

-**Framework:** We will use pytorch for the deep learning framework, as well as Docker to containerise our solution.
+**Framework:** We will use pytorch/pytorch lightning for the deep learning framework, as well as Docker to containerise our solution.
 We will probably add more to our framework once we start working.

 **Data:** We've found a database on Kaggle of artwork labelled as either human-made or AI-generated.
 The dataset contains 975 artworks, where about half of which are AI-generated.
-[The database can be downloaded here.](https://www.kaggle.com/datasets/hassnainzaidi/ai-art-vs-human-art/data) Since the dataset is relatively small for a deep learning project, we will need to consider ways to mitigate overfitting.
-The dataset was published within the last few months, so the images are representative of current AI image generation capabilities.
+[The database can be downloaded here.](https://www.kaggle.com/datasets/alessandrasala79/ai-vs-human-generated-dataset/data) Since we may only be able to work with a smaller subset of the data (due to compute limitations), we may need to consider ways to mitigate overfitting.
+The dataset was published around a year ago, so the images are relatively representative of current AI image generation capabilities.

 **Models:** We are planning to use a simple CNN model to classify the images as either AI-generated or human-made.
 As mentioned above, we may need to include strategies to mitigate overfitting, but we will make adjustments to the pipeline once we've completed the simple implementation.